TOB1EH/Sistema_Gestion_Inventario_InfoIII/Readme.md

     5. If the user confirms (by entering 'y'), delete the product from both the AVL tree and the product list.
     6. If the user does not confirm (by entering 'n'), do nothing.
     7. Repeat steps 4-6 until the user confirms or cancels.

     ### Outputs
-    If the product is found, print the product name and current stock.
+    -If the product is found, print the product name and current stock.
-    If the product is not found, print a message indicating that the product is not registered in the system.
+    - If the product is not found, print a message indicating that the product is not registered in the system.
-    If the user confirms the deletion, print a message indicating that the product was deleted.
+    - If the user confirms the deletion, print a message indicating that the product was deleted.
-    If the user cancels the deletion, do nothing.
+    - If the user cancels the deletion, do nothing.

 ___